gaia-x-dases/xapi-common-profile/statements/accessed_page.md

 ## Description

-A user has accessed or navigated a page on a LMS or an e-learning platform.
+A user has accessed or navigated a page on an LMS or an e-learning platform.

 ## Example